 "Brighthouse Financial" and the "Company" refer to Brighthouse Financial, Inc. and its subsidiaries (formerly, MetLife U.S. Retail Separation Business).
 Brighthouse Financial, Inc. ("BHF") is a holding company formed to own the legal entities that historically operated a substantial portion of MetLife, Inc.'s (together with its subsidiaries and affiliates, "MetLife") former Retail segment.
-BHF was incorporated in Delaware on August 1, 2016 in preparation for MetLife, Inc.'s separation of a substantial portion of its former Retail segment, as well as certain portions of its former Corporate Benefit Funding segment (the "Separation"), which was completed on August 4, 2017.
+BHF was incorporated in Delaware in 2016 in preparation for MetLife, Inc.'s separation of a substantial portion of its former Retail segment, as well as certain portions of its former Corporate Benefit Funding segment (the "Separation"), which was completed on August 4, 2017.

 In connection with the Separation, 80.8% of MetLife, Inc.'s interest in BHF was distributed to holders of MetLife, Inc.'s common stock and MetLife, Inc. retained the remaining 19.2%.
 On June 14, 2018, MetLife, Inc. divested its remaining shares of BHF common stock (the "MetLife Divestiture").
 As a result, MetLife, Inc. and its subsidiaries and affiliates are no longer considered related parties subsequent to the MetLife Divestiture.
-See Notes 10 and 14 for additional information related to the Separation.